Harshalpatil9767/Hospital-Emergency-Room-Dashboard-Excel-Analytics-Project-/README.md

-# Hospital-Emergency-Room-Dashboard-Excel-Analytics-Project-
+# Hospital-Emergency-Room-Dashboard-Excel-Analytics-Project- 🏥
-📌 Overview
-This project focuses on analyzing hospital emergency room data using Microsoft Excel, with the goal of uncovering insights related to patient admissions, satisfaction, wait times, and departmental referrals.
-An interactive dashboard was created to support decision-making and performance monitoring.
+This project was developed to improve the efficiency of hospital emergency room operations and provide actionable insights through data visualization.
+Using Microsoft Excel, I built a dynamic and interactive dashboard that enables stakeholders to monitor, analyze, and make informed decisions related to patient admissions, wait times, satisfaction levels, and departmental referrals.
+The dashboard simplifies complex data into meaningful visual summaries that support better patient management and service improvement.

-🎯 Objectives
-•  Visualize patient trends based on age, gender, and department referrals

-•  Track patient admission status, wait times, and satisfaction scores

-•  Monitor ER efficiency (e.g., timely attendance rate)

-•  Enable easy monthly comparisons using slicers and filters
+The entire workflow followed a systematic process—from business understanding to dashboard development—showcasing my skills in data preparation, modeling, and visualization within Excel.

+🔹 Project Purpose
+• Improve operational transparency in the emergency room

+• Provide key insights to help stakeholders manage patient flow and service quality

+• Enable real-time monitoring of critical performance metrics

+🔹 Project Steps
+• Business Understanding: Defined objectives and KPIs with a focus on ER performance

+• Data Understanding: Explored raw data including patient demographics, satisfaction, and referral details

+• Power Query: Imported and cleaned data, performed quality checks, and created a calendar table

+• Data Modeling: Built relationships and structured the data using Power Pivot

+• Calculations: Added necessary calculated columns and DAX measures

+• Dashboard Development: Created pivot tables, charts, and slicers to enable dynamic filtering and analysis

+• Design & Layout: Applied clear formatting, color schemes, and labels for better readability

+• Insight Generation: Interpreted trends and summarized key takeaways for decision-making

-📊 Tools & Techniques Used
+🔹 Tools & Techniques Used
 • Power Query for data cleaning and transformation

+• Power Pivot & DAX for data modeling and calculated metrics

-•  Pivot Tables & Pivot Charts for summarization and interactivity
+• Pivot Tables & Charts for data summarization

-•  Slicers & Timelines for dynamic filtering
+• Slicers & Timelines for dynamic interaction

-•  Data Visualization using Excel charts and layout design

-•  Advanced Excel Functions for calculated metrics
+• Advanced Excel Functions for in-depth analysis and formatting

-📁 Key Insights
+🔹 Key Insights (November Snapshot)
-•  Total Patients (Nov): 464
+• Total Patients: 464

-•  Avg.
-Wait Time: 35.19 mins
+• Average Wait Time: 35.19 minutes

 • Patient Satisfaction Score: 5.09 / 10

-•  50% patients were admitted, with delays in 39% of cases
+• Admission Rate: 50%, with 39% experiencing delays

-•  Most common referral: General Practice, followed by Orthopedics

-•  Age group 30-44 had the highest number of ER visits

-📂 Files Included
-•  Hospital_ER_Dashboard.xlsx: Final Excel workbook with dashboard and data

-•  Dashboard image preview (Hospital Dashboard Final.jpg)
+• Top Referral Department: General Practice

+• Most Frequent Age Group: 30–44 years

 💡 Impact
-•  This project demonstrates how Excel can be effectively used for healthcare data analysis, improving operational transparency and helping stakeholders make data-informed decisions.
+• This project demonstrates the power of Excel as a business intelligence tool in healthcare settings.
+The dashboard transforms raw ER data into actionable insights, allowing hospital administrators to track performance, reduce delays, and make better service-related decisions.